Jordy Kerwick: One to Give. One to Take Away at Yorkshire Sculpture Park

 Jordy Kerwick, Inside Out, 2025.
 Courtesy the artist and Vigo Gallery.
 Photo © Jordy Kerwick

-Although the work carries serious themes, it cannot be denied that these pieces are playful too, with their bold colours and strangely-shaped, relief snake heads.
+Although the work carries serious themes, it cannot be denied that these pieces are playful too, with their bright colours and strangely-shaped, relief snake heads.
 Two-headed animals frequently appear in Kerwick’s work to represent his two children – something of a wink at the viewer, and one that clearly communicates both his sense of humour, and the desire to create something that will appeal to a younger audience too.
 Visitors can join in family activities throughout the exhibition, such as drawing games and sculpture-building.

 Jordy Kerwick, Before the Storm, 2025 (detail).
 Courtesy the artist and Vigo Gallery.
 Photo © Stephanie Bird